esa/cascade/doc/install.rst

-In order for the python module to be built the corresponding option will need to be activated, else cascade build system will only build the dynamic library, which you can still use from the C++ side as done by the various benchmarks you can also build and find in the corresponding directory.
+In order for the python module to be built the corresponding option will need to be activated, else cascade build system will only build the dynamic library, which you can still use from the C++ side as done, for example, by the various benchmarks you can also build and find in the corresponding directory.

 * ``CASCADE_BUILD_PYTHON_BINDINGS``: builds also the python module.